icerpc/icerpc-docs/pages/docs/icerpc-core/protocols-and-transports/icerpc-multiplexed-transports.md

 There is currently only one standard multiplexed transport: QUIC.
 Since QUIC is new and not universally available, you may want to use icerpc with a traditional duplex transport such as TCP.

-The solution is IceRPC's Slic component.
+The solution is IceRPC's Slic transport layer.
 Slic implements the multiplexed transport abstraction over the [duplex transport](ice-duplex-transports) abstraction.

 ```mermaid